devychen/Course_SLP/Neural Networks.md

 ## Additional Materials
-Below are notes on the [Interactive 3Blue1Brown Series on DL](https://www.3blue1brown.com/topics/neural-networks)
+Below are notes on the Interactive 3Blue1Brown Series on DL, [written version](https://www.3blue1brown.com/topics/neural-networks), and the [video](https://www.3blue1brown.com/topics/neural-networks)

 #### Introduction
   > Somehow identifying digits is incredibly easy for your brain to do, but almost impossible to describe how to do.
 The traditional methods of computer programming, with if statements and for loops and classes and objects and functions, just don’t seem suitable to tackle this problem.
 But what if we could write a program that mimics the structure of your brain?
 That’s <ins>the idea behind neural networks</ins>. <br>